-If you fail to keep to the rules, penalties will be applied for polluting the air, dumping waste, releasing effluents, removing surface and subsurface water etc. On the other hand, environmentally-friendly behaviour is rewarded through incentives (environmental taxes, tax relief etc.), provided by the government.
+If you fail to keep to the rules, penalties will be enforced for polluting the air, dumping waste, releasing effluents, extracting surface and subsurface water etc. On the other hand, environmentally-friendly behaviour is rewarded through incentives (environmental taxes, tax relief etc.), provided by the government.

 The Czech Environmental Inspectorate carries out most of the compliance monitoring.

-Environmental impact assessments look at the impact a project may have on the environment.
+Environmental impact assessments examine the impact a project may have on the environment.

-The Act on Environmental Impact Assessment lays down the rules for carrying out such evaluations.
+The Environmental Impact Assessment Act lays down the rules for carrying out such evaluations.